How much does concrete resurfacing cost?

 Getting concrete resurfacing cost estimates

-Professional contractors have the tools and experience to ensure the job is done quickly and correctly.
+Professional concrete repair contractors have the tools and experience to ensure the job is done quickly and correctly.
 Before hiring a pro and signing a contract, be sure to:

-- Avoid making large payments upfront.
+Avoid making large payments before the work begins.
 Come up with a payment schedule for the work completed.

 Questions to ask